shirade/streaming-timeline/README.md

 Twitter Client with Node.js, Express, Passport and Socket.io

 ##Spec
 This app show recent 5 tweets of your timeline with OAuth.
-Notifications of new tweet, deleted tweet etc. are immediately processed and reflected on your timeline with socket.io and Twitter Streaming API.
+Notifications of new tweet, deleted tweet etc. are immediately processed
+and reflected on your timeline with socket.io and Twitter Streaming API.

 ##Test
+npm test

+* index.js - T.B.D.
+* views/js/client.js - T.B.D.
-T.B.D.
+* views/lib/db.js - T.B.D.